 Used reefer gensets, known as power packs, can offer refrigerated container operators both large and small an inexpensive way to expand their operation and increase refrigerated container throughput.
-The lower investment cost of used power packs also reduces financial barriers, allowing start-up operations the flexibility to gain entry into the reefer market.
+Lower initial investment costs of used power packs also reduces financial barriers, allowing start-up operations the flexibility to gain entry into the reefer market.

-Yet, with buying anything that’s used, there is risk.
+Yet, buying anything used is risky.
 Knowing what to look for is key.

 Understand your needs first.

 Since the supply of preowned power packs may be limited, there’s a tendency to purchase the first one that comes along, usually the one that first appears to be in good condition.
 But it’s very important that the power pack you choose fits your needs correctly.
 A generator that is too large – having a kW rating that’s higher than your expected load – can be almost as bad as having one that’s too small for your needs.
 Our article on wet-stacking highlights this.

 If your operation will need to power 20, 30, or 40+ reefer containers, then be sure your power pack is sized to meet at least 70% of that number consistently.
 In this way, you will not risk unexpected generator shut-down due to overloading and your connected load will be sufficient enough to avoid problems associated with wet-stacking.

 Good or bad, used power packs will have a history to them.
 It’s fair to assume that before being replaced most power packs are typically used right up to the point of near failure; until the very last bit of productivity is squeezed from their essence.